Jenny-Hoang/ball_and_pipe_control/README.md

 The order of the Q-Learning Algorithm Process:
 1. Initialize Q-Table
-Generate the Q-table using the Bellman Equation with the reward of 10 at terminal state and  -1 for other state.
-The learning rate adn discount fator value was range from 0 to 1.
-The Q-table will have the index value correspond with the values of t_bins, v_pins, and p_pins.
-3. Choose an Action
+2. Choose an Action
-After obtaining the index value of the Q-table, the
-5. Perform and Action
+3  Perform and Action
-6. Measure Reward
+4. Measure Reward
-7. Update Q-Table
+5. Update Q-Table

 ### Q-Table